mattej5/lumenarie-marketplace/supabase/README.md

 **Balance not updating:**
 - Use the `create_transaction` function instead of direct updates
 - Check that the account isn't locked by another transaction

+## TypeScript Types

+Generate strongly-typed Supabase clients from your live schema:

+1. Create a personal access token in Supabase (Settings > Access Tokens) and export it as `SUPABASE_ACCESS_TOKEN`.
+2. Set `SUPABASE_PROJECT_ID` to your project ref (also works with `SUPABASE_PROJECT_REF`; falls back to parsing `NEXT_PUBLIC_SUPABASE_URL`).
+3. Run `npm run supabase:types`.
+4. The generated types are written to `lib/supabase/database.types.ts` and automatically used by the client/server helpers.

+Re-run the command whenever the database schema changes.